Zymbit-Docs/docs/content/tutorials/digital-wallet/wallet-example/index.md

 * All code snippets written in this article are written using python3.
 For more Zymbit API documentation (Python/C/C++) visit: [HSM6 API Documentation](https://docs.zymbit.com/api/)

-## Using Digital Wallet:
+## Using the Zymbit Hardware Wallet:

-Example code snippet to show how to use digital wallet Zymbit API
+Example code snippet to show how to use the Zymbit wallet API

 ```
 #!/usr/bin/python3